cfengine/documentation/reference/promise-types/packages.markdown

                     bulk
 ```

-**Synopsis**: Menu option - whether to group packages into a single
+**Description**: Menu option - whether to group packages into a single
 aggregate command

 **Example**: